 Barry Lobdell lives in Saranac Lake, NY, where he is a member of the Adirondack Artists Guild and Gallery.
 His photographs are regularly on display in the Guild’s gallery and on their website, www.adirondackartistsguild.com.
 He is also regularly featured at Gallery 46, a division of the Lake Placid Center for the Arts, in Lake Placid, NY.

-His work has been shown at the Gallery of the Four Arts in Palm Beach, FL, the Housatonic Museum in Bridgeport, CT, the Cambridge Art Association in Cambridge, MA, the Arts Center in Old Forge, NY, the Southern Vermont Arts Center in Manchester, VT, the Turchin Center for the Visual Arts at Appalacian State University in Boone, NC, the Boston Athenaeum in Boston, MA, the Adirondack Museum in Blue Mountain Lake, NY, the Frederick Remington Museum of Art in Ogdensburg, NY, ForArtsake Gallery in Malone, NY, the Central New York Community Arts Council’s Red Room Gallery in Utica, NY and at Photo Place Gallery in Middlebury, VT. and at The Wild Center in Tupper Lake, NY. and at The Schweinfurth Museum in Auburn, NY.
+His work has been shown at the Gallery of the Four Arts in Palm Beach, FL, the Housatonic Museum in Bridgeport, CT, the Cambridge Art Association in Cambridge, MA, the Arts Center in Old Forge, NY, the Southern Vermont Arts Center in Manchester, VT, the Turchin Center for the Visual Arts at Appalacian State University in Boone, NC, the Boston Athenaeum in Boston, MA, the Adirondack Museum in Blue Mountain Lake, NY, the Frederick Remington Museum of Art in Ogdensburg, NY, ForArtsake Gallery in Malone, NY, the Central New York Community Arts Council’s Red Room Gallery in Utica, NY, Photo Place Gallery in Middlebury, VT. and at The Wild Center in Tupper Lake, NY. and at The Schweinfurth Museum in Auburn, NY.

 He was the first recipient of the Barbara Johnson Parnass Art in Public Spaces Program Prize in Saranac Lake in 2003.
 In the same year, he won the Best in Show/Purchase Prize in the North Country Regional Juried Art Show at the Gibson Gallery in Potsdam, NY.
 He won First Prize for Photography in the 2010 Adirondack Life Juried Exhibition at the Lake Placid Center for the Arts, a competition in which he won Second Prize in 2003 and the Best in Show award in 1997.
 He claimed Best in Show in the Northwind Fine Arts Gallery's Juried show in 2014.